How much does a Quooker tap cost and is it worth the investment?

 How much does a Quooker tap cost?

-Quooker is just one brand of instant hot water tap but for many people it is also the first that springs to mind.
+Quooker is just one brand of instant hot water tap, but for many people, it is also the first that springs to mind.
 It was the very first boiling water tap in the world, invented in 1970 by Henri Peteri.

-If you were to specify a COMBI tank, you would need to pay an extra £300 on top of the price of your tap, but you would get 7-litres of instant boiling water or 15-litres of hot water (60°C) all from a cold feed.
+If you were to specify a COMBI tank, you would need to pay an extra £300 on top of the price of your tap, but you would get seven-litres of instant boiling water or 15-litres of hot water (60°C) all from a cold feed.

 And, finally, if you were to add on the Quooker CUBE, for £1,150, you would also be able to dispense sparkling and chilled water from your tap.